 The terms for Balboa Capital’s short-term funding look something like this:

 |Effective APR:||Learn more|

-Balboa doesn’t divulge their working capital interest rates directly.
-If you use their loan calculator and assume roughly 22 payments a month, the company’s factor rates appear to fall somewhere between 12% and 14% for typical customers, but expect higher interest rates if you have poor credit or want a longer term to repay your loan.
+Balboa doesn’t divulge its interest rates directly.
+If you use the lender’s loan calculator and assume roughly 22 payments a month, factor rates appear to fall somewhere between 12% and 14% for typical customers, but expect higher interest rates if you have poor credit or want a longer term to repay your loan.
 Longer terms, in many cases, also increase the interest rate.
 Note that this percentage isn’t an APR, but a flat rate.
 So if you get a $10,000 loan or advance at 12%, you’ll owe $11,200 ($10,000 x 12% = $11,200).

 Sales & Advertising Transparency

 Balboa Capital’s transparency is typical for the alternative funding industry.
 The website offers some basic information about the products offered and the qualifications necessary to receive funding.
-The most useful tool they offer is a loan calculator, but it can be a challenge to find if you’re not looking for it.
+The most useful tool the lender offers is a loan calculator, but it can be a challenge to find if you’re not looking for it.